roboticsoutreach/smallpeice-docs/docs/programming/vision/markers.md

 Details of the types and size of markers used in the game can be found in the [rules](/rules).

-You can download all the markers for this years game from the [resources page](../../assets/resources/tin-can-rally-markers.pdf).
+You can download all the markers for this years game [as a PDF](../../assets/resources/tin-can-rally-markers.pdf).
+The markers are repeated for the second half of the arena.

 ## Printing markers